stafansanthosh/Autonomous-Business-Intelligence-Agent/README.md

 	npm run dev
 	```
 4. Open http://localhost:3000 and upload sample CSVs from `web/public/samples`.
 5. Ask a question in the chat panel; if no keys are set you will see a mock streamed response.
+Which we dont want.

 ## Deployment (Vercel)